[The midterm paper for my Psychoanalysis class at Berklee, March 2018.]

 “Nihil sapientiae odiosius acumine nimio.” (“Nothing is more hateful to wisdom than excessive cleverness.”)

-– Petrarch, “De Remediis utriusque Fortunae”
+– Petrarch, “De Remediis utriusque Fortunae” – misattributed to Seneca in Edgar Allan Poe's "The Purloined Letter"

 In my previous incarnation as a literature major, I had to read Joseph Conrad’s Heart of Darkness for a class.
 I rather snidely suggested that the title referred to Conrad’s writing itself, which served to put the reader into the protagonist’s confused mind (and a viewing of Apocalypse Now didn’t help).

 “The Purloined Letter” (1844), the final installment of Edgar Allan Poe’s Dupin trilogy of short stories, pulls off a similar trick.
-It is a long, torturous description of the theft (and re-theft) of a letter of national importance, but the reader is told nothing about the letter beyond the fact that it exists.
+It is a long, torturous description of the theft and re-theft of a letter of national importance, but the reader is told nothing about the letter beyond the fact that it exists.
 And that, too, seems unlikely once they read psychoanalyst Jacques Lacan’s interpretation.

 The first psychoanalytic reading of the work was Marie Bonaparte’s Life and Work of Edgar Allan Poe (1949), published a century after Poe’s death.
 A close associate of Sigmund Freud, Bonaparte felt the titular letter signifies the maternal penis (the belief that the mother is castrated), the fireplace in Minister’s hotel room the female genitals, and the mutilated letter’s hanging on the fireplace the (brief, unfortunate) fulfillment of a fantasy.
 The Minister and Dupin are in an Oedipal father-son relationship, and the gold Dupin gets represents the restored phallus: they both signify power.
 So far, so Freudian.